 By ingredients, this recipe is dairy-free / non-dairy, nut-free, peanut-free, soy-free and vegetarian.

-For egg-free and vegan: Substitute Ener-G Eggs for the eggs.
-It hasn’t been trialled, but I think aquafaba would also work wonderfully.
+For egg-free and vegan: You can try substituting Ener-G Eggs for the eggs.
+It hasn’t been trialed, but I think aquafaba would also work wonderfully.

 - 2-2/3 cups all-purpose flour